Odubolaoluwatimilehin/Starwars-Api/Readme.md

 ```

-#### To get endpoints of API check api documentation provided in the [Documentation.md](https://github.com/Odubolaoluwatimilehin/Starwars-Api/blob/master/Documentation.md) file on the repo.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.